Hello,

 Cool stuff, thanks Vortex!
 I want to get into assembly with Poasm, and this is a super cool jumping off point.
 And the binary is just 3 KB!

-Quote from: Quin on Yesterday at 11:50:19 PMCool stuff, thanks Vortex!
+Quote from: Quin on April 27, 2025, 11:50:19 PMCool stuff, thanks Vortex!
 I want to get into assembly with Poasm, and this is a super cool jumping off point.
 And the binary is just 3 KB!

 Actually C can made small prorams too without crt or with crt from dll.